DavidMercier/NIMS/README.rst

 To get started with NIMS, clone the repository, then run Matlab, and cd into the folder containing this README file.

-You can start the launcher by typing "GUI_Extraction_EP_properties_for_multilayer_sample" at the Matlab command prompt.
+You can start the launcher by typing "demo" at the Matlab command prompt.

 Features
 --------